arriyaz/microbiome-workshop/workshop-codes.md

 done
 ```

 ## Import Data

 First check the format (Phred score version) of the data.
 Run the data with `fastqc` tool.

-> Ensure that conda has `fastqc` installed, prefereabley in different environment.
+> Ensure that conda has `fastqc` installed, prefereabley in a different environment.
 >
 > You can install `fastqc` by running `conda install bioconda::fastqc` in the target environment.

-Run
+Run fastqc for some files.

 ```bash
 fastqc ./data/FMT.0093C_46_L001_R2_001.fastq.gz